p0dyakov/flutter_interview/README_EN.md

 ### Future Constructors
 - `Future(FutureOr<T> computation())`: Creates a future object that uses the Timer.run method to run the computation function asynchronously and returns its result.
 - `FutureOr<T>`: specifies that the calculation function should return either a Future<T> object or an object of type T. For example, to get a Future<int> object, the calculation function should return either a Future<int> object or an int object
-- `Future.delayed(Duration duration, [FutureOr<T> computation()])': creates a Future object that runs after the time delay specified through the first Duration parameter.
+- `Future.delayed(Duration duration, [FutureOr<T> computation()])`: creates a Future object that runs after the time delay specified through the first Duration parameter.
 The second optional parameter indicates the function that runs after this delay.
 - `Future.error(Object error, [StackTrace stackTrace])`: Creates a Future object that contains information about the error that occurred.
 - `Future.microtask(FutureOr<T> computation())`: Creates a Future object that uses the scheduleMicrotask function to run the computation function asynchronously and return its result.
 - `Future.sync(FutureOr<T> computation())`: Creates a Future object that contains the result of an immediately called computation function.